 Ferrets are inquisitive, lively, and charming little creatures.
 Relatives to mink and weasles, ferrets are especially active and need lots of exercise.
 They're also super social and require a lot of human interaction.
-Although they sleep about 18 hours a day, they adapt their sleeping and active times to the fit your schedule.
+Although they sleep about 18 hours a day, they adapt their sleeping and active times to fit your schedule.

 Ferrets have an average lifespan of 5-7 years.